sistemicorp/scripts/docs/source/prism_demo.rst

 ::

-    docker run -d -p 6590:6590 sistemicorp/prism
+    docker run -d -p 6590:6590 --name prism sistemicorp/prism

 * Open Google Chrome to

     http://127.0.0.1:6590

-    * Note on slower computers, it may take 5-15 seconds for the Prism window to display
+    * Note on slower computers (RPi), it may take 5-15 seconds for the Prism window to display

   * Prism login user/password is admin@here.com/password
   * Other users passwords are `password`